-Not surprising, regardless of all the developments, the No. 1 rule of thumb for marketing will continue to be: Anticipate and react to what the customer wants.
-Be more relevant to your targets than your competition is.
+Not surprising, regardless of all the developments, the No. 1 rules-of-thumb for marketing will continue to be:

+- 1. Anticipate and react to what the customer wants. - 2.
+Be more relevant to your targets than your competition is. - 3.
+Going forward there will continue to be more and more choices for engaging the customer with marketing relevancy.

-Going forward, as we've seen, there will continue to be more and more choices for engaging the customer with marketing relevancy.
-While the ever-exploding number of marketing channels offers new opportunities, these multiplying media channels require far more personalized communications (aka, Dynamic or One to One Marketing) to help the consumer sort through the deluge of marketing messaging.
-This continued progression of marketing channels will also make delivering the right message to the right person at the right time in the right place even more critical and challenging, unless you have the methodology and technology to automate the process of dynamic one to one marketing versus conventional one to many marketing.
+While the ever-exploding number of marketing channels offers new opportunities, these multiplying media channels require far more personalized communications (aka, dynamic or one-to-one marketing) to help the consumer sort through the deluge of marketing messaging.
+This continued progression of marketing channels will also make delivering the right message to the right person at the right time in the right place even more critical and challenging, unless you have the methodology and technology to automate the process of dynamic one-to-one marketing versus conventional one-to-many marketing.